IonicBrazil/ionic-garden/README.md

 It'll load Ionic from `//code.ionicframework.com/1.0.0-rc.4/js/ionic.bundle.min.js`

 You can choose a version at [code.ionicframework.com](http://code.ionicframework.com/), if not used, it will load 'local' by default

+## Edit Ionic source code

+Open `js` and `scss` folder of `./modules/ionic/` and change Ionic source, `ionic serve` will run `gulp bundle` inside ionic source, and it will reload in your browser.

+To load this source in your browser, remember to use `?ionic=build` in the URL